When Your Child Has Sever Disease

-The doctor will ask about your child’s health history and examine your child.
-During the exam, the doctor checks your child’s heel for tenderness and pain.
-An x-ray may also be taken to rule out other problems.
+The healthcare provider will ask about your child's health history and examine your child.
+During the exam, the healthcare provider checks your child's heel for tenderness and pain.
+An X-ray may also be taken to evaluate the heel bone and rule out other problems.

-The doctor will talk with you about the best treatment plan for your child.
+The healthcare provider will talk with you about the best treatment plan for your child.
 As instructed, your child will:

 Ice the heel

-3-4times a day for 15-20minutes at a time.
+3 to 4times a day for 15 to 20minutes at a time.
 Use an ice pack or bag of frozen peas, or something similar.
+Never put ice directly on your child's skin.
 A thin cloth or towel should be between your child’s skin and the ice pack.

-Take anti-inflammatory medication, such as ibuprofen, as directed.
+Take anti-inflammatory medicine, such as ibuprofen, as directed.

 Decrease the amount of running and jumping he or she does.

-Stretch the heels and calves, as instructed by the doctor.
-Regular stretching can help prevent Sever’s from coming back.
+Stretch the heels and calves, as instructed by the healthcare provider.
+Regular stretching can help prevent Sever disease from coming back.